hernol/rest_todo_test/README.md

 For example, to get the first 5 todos from the command line in a linux enviroment with curl:

 * curl -i -H "Accept: application/json" -H "Content-Type: application/json" -X GET http://127.0.0.1:8000/todos

+## Pagination and filtering

+Pagination: To paginate just add ?page=n to the query string, where n is the number page you want.
+You can also use offset=n, to skip the n first results.
+Keep in mind that page has precedence if both are present.

+Filter: Filter only works on the following Document fields:

+completed=true|false

+due_date:date(Y-m-d)

+created_at:date(Y-m-d)

+updated_at:date(Y-m-d)

+To filter just add ?filter=name::value to the query string, where name is one of the fields listed and value is the value to filter.
+If you want to filter with more than one field just concatenate the name and value with "|" like this: name::value|name2::value.

+All this was done following the "RESTful Best Practices" by http://www.restapitutorial.com/